 You will need to adopt this attitude while visiting Costa Rica.

 You may deal with traffic delays, electricity problems, canceled buses etc. Instead of getting frustrated, just take it in stride and think of it as part of the experience.

-You’re on vacation!
-Chill out! 🙂
+You’re on vacation! 🙂

 By adopting this Costa Rica travel advice you’re guaranteed to have a great travel experience!